theresaabl/pp-seminars/README.md

 - **Logo**

-    - Details
+    - The logo appears in the header across the entire website.
+The goal is for the user to know the site purpose at first sight.
+It has a clean and straight-forward look, as this is what the target audience is looking for.

 ![screenshot](documentation/features/logo.png)

 - **Navbar/ Dropdown menu**

-    - Details
+    - The navigation menu must allow the user to quickly assess what content they can find on the site as well as what action they can take and where.

+    - The navbar shows as a dropdown menu for mobile devices (see [code inspiration source](#content))

 ![screenshot](documentation/features/dropdown-menu-mobile-devices.png)

-    - dropdown menu open:
+    - Dropdown menu is open:

 ![screenshot](documentation/features/dropdown-menu-mobile-open.png)

-    - Navbar for larger tablets, laptops and desktops:
+    - For larger tablets, as well as laptops and desktops the navbar is fully visible:

 ![screenshot](documentation/features/navbar-larger-screens.png)